Live, Learn, Love.

 At Key Stage 1 and 2, children have a daily English and Mathematics lesson, and a daily lesson in reading.

 As a school, we recognise the importance of reading for all children and therefore, have a comprehensive and thorough approach to the teaching of reading across the school including, daily Read, Write Inc phonics lessons in Year 1 and Reception.
 Reading is developed through Guided Reading in classes which is taught daily from Year 2 – Year 6, giving children the opportunity to read texts which are pitched at the right level to develop their fluency and understanding.
 Reading is at the core of most lessons.
-Through rewarding reading behaviour, assembly challenges, reading and book weeks, use of reading journals and parent workshops, parental engagement with reading is strongly promoted.
+We promote reading for pleasure through classroom teaching, homework, book weeks, use of reading journals and parent workshops.
+Parental engagement with reading is strongly promoted.

 Writing is taught through the 'Talk for Writing' approach and planned around a rich, stimulating text.
 This provides a context and purpose and audience for the children.
 Grammatical accuracy is embedded in the teaching of writing but also as a discrete element of the English curriculum.